mzabani/codd/docs/DATABASE-EQUALITY.md

 _Codd_ will fail when this is added (TODO: only after https://github.com/mzabani/codd/issues/40 is fixed).

 Database settings are not visible anywhere in `pg_catalog` (as far as the author of _codd_ knows) in the same connection that changed them.
 Because of this, _codd_ has no way to checksum the new value for things like *default_transaction_isolation* before `COMMIT`.
-In cases like this we recommend adding `SET default_transaction_isolation TO 'serializable';` to the migration, which do have an immediate effect.
+In cases like this, we recommend adding `SET default_transaction_isolation TO 'serializable';` to the migration, which does have an immediate effect.